The Best Painter’s Tape for Your Next Project

 To choose the best painter’s tape for your project, be sure to weigh the considerations outlined below, and don’t miss our top picks:

-- BEST FOR WOODWORK: ProMask Blue Painter’s Tape with Bloc It
+- BEST FOR WOODWORK: IPG ProMask Blue Premium 14-Day Masking Tape

-The Key Considerations for the Best Painter’s Tape
+Key Considerations for Choosing the Right Painter’s Tape

 How long your project will take to complete and cure may affect the type of painter’s tape you use.
 Check the packaging to determine how long adhesive backing will stay fresh and lift off easily without damaging the surface or splintering into pieces.
 Because of their stronger adhesives, waterproof and exterior tapes should be removed within seven days to prevent surface damage.
 A medium-adhesive, multipurpose tape should remove easily up to 14 days after it’s applied, even if exposed to direct sunlight.
 For delicate surfaces and detail jobs, low-adhesive painter’s tape can last up to 60 days, depending on the brand and degree of sun, heat, and humidity exposure.
 Label info will give you duration estimates, as well as any environmental factors that may impact tape effectiveness.